Privacy policy

 • complete a survey; or

-• give us feedback or contact us.
+• give us feedback, submit questions or contact us.

 Information collected from others

-Other people may provide us with information about you.
-For example, someone else in your organisation might provide us with your contact details, or someone outside your organisation might refer you to us and give us information about you that way.
+Other people may provide us with personal information about you.
+For example, someone else in your organisation might provide us with your contact details, or someone outside your organisation might refer you to us and give us personal information about you that way.

-What the information is used for
+What the Information is used for and why we have it

+We only collect, use and store your personal information where we have a lawful basis to do so.
 We have identified four lawful bases which we use to collect and process data.

 Purpose/Activity Type of personal data Lawful basis for processing

-To respond to enquiries you make via our website
+To respond to enquiries you make via our Website

 • Name